Website Builder vs CMS: User-Friendliness, Cost, Features, Scalability, and More

 Despite the limitations, website builders typically have eCommerce functionality by default, including inventory management, payment processing, and order tracking features.

 Unlike CMSs, several website builders also provide free AI tools to help simplify your website creation process.
 For example, Hostinger Website Builder offers an AI content generator and logo maker.
-It also has an AI website builder plan that uses artificial intelligence to create fully functional sites from scratch.
+It also has an artificial intelligence website builder plan that uses AI to create websites from scratch.

 Content Management System